vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 #### Write combining buffers

 Write combining buffers exist on the cpu to help coalesce stores into a single operation.
 On normal stores, this allows reads-for-ownership coalesce for consecutive stores to the cache line, but otherwise is not fundamental to performance.
-For nontemporal stores, they play a much more fundamental role.
+For nontemporal stores, they play a much more fundamental role.<sup><a id="ref_disc" href="#fndisc">5</a></sup>

-The memory bus will only transact in 8 or 64 byte blocks, so store blocks that don't write an entire cache line must split into many smaller transactions.
-One should must ensure that whenever writing data nontemporally, the whole cache line is written at once.<sup><a id="ref_block" href="#fnblock">5</a></sup>
+Since the memory bus on Intel processors will break up transactions smaller than 64 bytes into many smaller transactions, write combining buffers allow a set of nontemporal stores to the same line to accumulate until the entire line is written.
+There's a limited number of these buffers, so one should must ensure that whole cache lines are written at once with nontemporal stores.<sup><a id="ref_block" href="#fnblock">6</a></sup>
 We can get some basic idea of how bad this is with the following benchmark:

 We'll run this code in the inner loop: